 #2 Shop for Souvenirs along the Malecon

-After lunch, we went for our usual stroll of shopping for nick-nacks of all things Mexican related.
+After lunch, we went for our usual stroll of shopping for nick-nacks of all things Mexican-related.
 Shopping really for nothing, but enjoying with pleasure all the handcrafted items that we see.
 One thing is for sure, the sights are colorful, but it is scorching hot outside, which shortens our time shopping!
 (I did notice that the quality of many of the products here is not the same as you get when you are at a more mainstream Mexican coastal resort or a larger metropolitan Mexican city area, just so you are aware.)
 They have been man-handled just a bit more!
 But they are still just as good!

 We stroll along the waterfront Malecón Kino, which is home to these handicraft shops, pottery workshops, ice cream parlors, and restaurants.
 They also have a stinky fish market, where we buy some seafood for us to cook in our condo later during the trip.
 While you are down here, you can check out Posada la Roca, a hotel where Al Capone once stayed.
 Legend has it that Capone used the city as a base for smuggling liquor across the border!
 Who knows if that is true?
 LOL!
+But other vendors here sell everything from street food or may even have local drink specialties.

 We wander on down to the boardwalk alongside the Sea Of Cortez, which is the main street.
 Here you will discover street food vendors.
 There are bars and nightclubs in the area for later in the evening.
 Also along the boardwalk is where you will find the “Puerto Peñasco” sign here.
 Stop and take a photo opportunity if you get a chance.
 (It’s relatively new!)